-Successful candidates will have the unrivalled opportunity to experience and contribute to real and critical industrial challenges within an agile, engineering-led and class-leading organisation.
+Successful candidates will have the unrivalled opportunity to experience and contribute to real and critical industrial challenges within an agile, class-leading organisation.

 To be a successful Graduate Production Engineer you will have the following skills and experience: